Best views of Florence: where to see the city from above

 To enjoy the view of Florence from the Bellosguardo hill, go to Piazza Tasso, then take Via di Bellosguardo until you reach the square of the same name, piazza Bellosguardo.
 There are two viewpoints, one just before reaching Piazza Bellosguardo, and one shortly after, in via Roti Michelozzi.

-From the square start some very characteristic streets where you can walk, which form a circular route of 5 km (3.1 miles), which can be covered in about an hour.
-It is an easy but very beautiful hike!
+From the square start some very characteristic streets where you can walk, which form a circular route of 5 km (3.1 miles) It’s an easy but very beautiful hike that takes about one hour.
 The itinerary is: piazza Bellosguardo, via Piana, via Santa Maria a Marignolle, via dei Morelli, via del Ferrone, via di Soffiano, via San Carlo, and then you’e back to piazza Bellosguardo again.

 Are you ready to climb a lot of steps?
-But of course, the view is worth the climb!
+But of course, the view is worth the effort.

 In this part of the post you will find the towers and buildings where you can climb to the top to enjoy the view of the historic center of Florence from above, such as the dome of the Cathedral.

-Being museums (or churches similar to museums), to enter these places there is a ticket to pay.
+Most of them are actually museums (or churches with a paid entrance, so quite similar to museums), to enter these places there is a ticket to pay.

 Brunelleschi’s Dome of the Cathedral

 This is the quintessential viewpoint, although is rather touristic.
 In the summer heat can be a challenging climb, but it’s certainly worthy.
 The view from the top of the Cathedral is quintessential and unmistakable.
-In addition, the ascent to the top is enhanced by the magnificent experience of the Cathedral’s interior, as you climb steep stairs admiring the extraordinary work of architecture.
+In addition, the ascent to the top is even more exciting thanks to the sight from above of the Cathedral’s interior, as you climb steep stairs admiring the extraordinary work of architecture.

 Remember that you must book the climb to the Dome in advance!
 Book it as early as you can because during the high season the requests are way higher than the daily capacity.
 You can book the ticket, called Brunelleschi pass, on the official site of the Duomo.
 The ticket has a duration of 72 hours, including also the climb to the bell tower, the Duomo Museum, the entrance to the Baptistery and the access to the crypt of the church.
 Price is 30 euro per adult.